innvent/matross/README.md

 ## Managing application daemons with Foreman

-Foreman has freed us of the tedious task of writing `init` and `upstart` scripts.
-Some of our `matross` recipes automatically add processes - such as the `unicorn` server - to the Procfile.
+Foreman has freed us of the tedious task of writing `init` and Upstart scripts.
+Some of our `matross` recipes automatically add processes - such as the `unicorn` server - to the `Procfile`.

-If you have an application Procfile with custom daemons defined, such as Rake task, they will be concantenated with all the processes defined in `matross`, resulting in one final `Procfile-matross` file that will be used to start your app and export init scrips.
+If you have an application Procfile with custom daemons defined, such as Rake task, they will be concatenated with all the processes defined in `matross`, resulting in one final `Procfile-matross` file that will be used to start your application and export init scrips.

-You can specify the number of each instance defined in Procfile-matross using the `foreman_procs` capistrano variable.
+You can specify the number of each instance defined in Procfile-matross using the `foreman_procs` variable.
-Supose you have a process called `dj` and want to export 3 instances of it:
+Suppose you have a process called `dj` and want to export 3 instances of it:

 ```ruby
 set :foreman_procs, {